HD9 · Also covering

 Most common work

-From the seasonal tidy to post-winter reset.
-Vetted local gardeners covering Holmfirth and the surrounding Holme Valley villages.
+From the weekly mow to the spring overhaul.
+Vetted local gardeners covering Holmfirth and the surrounding villages.

 Weekly, fortnightly or one-off mowing.
 Edging, scarifying and feeding for the gardens that need it.